 House of Broel

 Nestled between the tree-lined streets of New Orleans’ Garden District, House of Broel is a grand, historic mansion which doubles as one of the most epic New Orleans wedding venues, accommodating up to 350 for your big day.
-A traditional antebellum style mansion elevated by a 19th century Victorian makeover, this venue embraces both history and quirk with its dark wood floors, elegant paneling, and vintage furnishings.
+A mansion elevated by a 19th century Victorian makeover, this venue embraces both history and quirk with its dark wood floors, elegant paneling, and vintage furnishings.
 The venue also boasts a manicured outdoor area with a pond and a pavilion for outdoor ceremonies.

 Learn more about House of Broel >>>